CristobalM/lverlet_n_cells/README.md

 Furthermore, a grid is used to partition the system's 2-D box and to take advantage of this, the interactions among non-neighbor cells are considered to be zero.
 This can be done because each cell size is sufficiently large.

+An extra feature of this project is to export the video of a simulation, which was intended for debugging.